 This is certainly the strength of Sweden right now.
 The clubs of the big cities are huge centers which often have more than 15 tracks, and of course indoors.
 Places with high quality facilities, designed to please, meet up, share good times over a drink or simply by watching friends play.

-The concept padel in Sweden is now focused on padel for all, of leisure, the competitions arriving in second table.
+The concept of padel in Sweden is now geared towards padel for everyone, for leisure, with competitions coming second.

 Julien Bondia